How to Calculate Leverage & Margin in Gold Trading

 What is The Difference Between the Maximum Leverage & the Used Leverage

-However, you should note that there is a difference between maximum leverage (leveraging given by your online broker which's the highest leverage you as a Gold trader can trade with if you choose to) and used leverage (leveraging depending on the lots you've opened/open positions).
+Note the gap between maximum leverage and used leverage.
+Maximum leverage comes from your broker.
+It's the top amount you can use as a gold trader.
+Used leverage ties to your open lots.
 One is the broker's set leverage (Maximum leverage) & the other is the trader's leverage used (Used leverage).
-To explain this particular concept we will use the example above:
+To illustrate this specific concept we will use the example above:

 $100,000 dollars (1 lot): $10,000 (your money)